brainwo/coderunner/README.md

 ## Language Supported

-To add more supported language, kindly contribute either with ticketing an issue or send a pull request.
+To add more supported language, kindly contribute either by ticketing an issue or send a pull request.
 Current supported languages:

 | Language   | Alias          | Runtime          |
 | ---------- | -------------- | ---------------- |